gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

 </details>

-  * in the late 1980s
+  * introduced in the late 1980s
-  * designed to support written text in all the world's major writing systems
+  * designed to support written text in all the world's major writing systems, including symbols and emojis
-    * symbols, emoji
   * can represent 1,114,112 characters
-  * Currently: version 15.1
-    * 149,813 characters
+  * the current version, as of the last update, is 15.1, which includes 149,813 characters
-  * compatible with ASCII
-    * first 128 Unicode points are the same as ASCII
+  * compatible with ASCII; the first 128 code points in Unicode are identical to ASCII, ensuring backward compatibility
-  * Unicode code points are officially written in hexadecimal
   * Unicode text is processed and stored as binary data using one of the several encodings
     * UTF-32, UTF-16, UTF-8

 ### <ins>Unicode Transformation Formats</ins>:

-They define how to translate the standard's abstracted codes for characters into sequences of bytes.
-Defining how Unicode numbers are translated into binary numbers.
+Unicode Transformation Formats (UTF) define how Unicode code points are translated into binary numbers (8-bit bytes).
-We still need the Unicode code points to fit into just 8 bits (byte), since existing protocols send/receive and read/write 8 bit characters
+We still need to fit the Unicode code points into just 8 bits (a byte), because existing protocols send, receive, read, and write characters as 8-bit entities.read/write 8 bit characters.
-UTF stands for Unicode Transformation Format

 <details>
 <summary>Example</summary>